wpilibsuite/frc-docs/source/docs/beta/beta-getting-started/reporting-progress.rst

 ==================

 .. warning::
-   In order to help us track team participation, please post your team number at the top of your task report
+   In order to help us track team participation, please post your team number at the top of your task report.

 Accessing the Task Report Section
 ---------------------------------